-Athena begins her 30th year of service credit in September 2018.
-She is age 54.
+At age 54, Athena begins their 30th year of service credit in September 2018.
 Athena decides to retire in June 2021 with 32 years of service credit.
-Here’s her salary spanning the four final years:
+Here’s their salary spanning the four final years:

 - 29th Year = $53,000